FernandusJs/Data4/README.md

 In order to be able to run the code in this repository, you need to install some software and packages.
 Follow the instructions with care.
+Don't skip any steps.
+If you have any problems, use the Teams channel to ask for help.

 ### 1. Install Python
-1. Install the latest version of python 3.9 from https://www.python.org/downloads/ (WINDOWS: https://www.python.org/downloads/release/python-3913/)
+1. Install the latest version of python 3.12 from https://www.python.org/downloads/ (WINDOWS: https://www.python.org/downloads/release/python-3913/)
-2. WINDOWS: make sure to check the box "Add Python 3.9 to PATH" during installation
+2. WINDOWS: make sure to check the box "Add Python 3.12 to PATH" during installation
 3. After installation, open a terminal and run the command: python --version (should be 3.9.x)

 ### 2. Making sure to use the correct Java version